 Some simple ways to reduce caffeine intake without making it feel too “sudden” include:

-- Mix decaf coffee with regular coffee so that the proportion of caffeine in the cup becomes more saturated.
+- Mix decaf coffee with regular coffee so that the cup’s caffeine proportion becomes more saturated.

-- If mixing fresh milk with coffee, increase the amount of milk and decrease the coffee.
+- If mixing fresh milk with coffee, increase and decrease the coffee.

 - When making tea or coffee through a filter/filter, do not steep for too long in boiling water, which helps reduce the amount of caffeine extracted.

-This method is often for those who have “awakened” to a high level of self-control, realizing that caffeine isn’t necessary to help the body feel full of energy.
+This method is often for those who have “awakened” to high self-control, realizing that caffeine isn’t necessary to help the body feel full of energy.

-Instead, practice a healthy habit of both physical and mental health for yourself, such as sleeping early and getting enough sleep, controlling rest time and working in moderation, exercising… This seemingly small thing always has a more significant effect than we think, especially for pregnant women.
+Instead, practice a healthy physical and mental healthhabit for yourself, such as sleeping early and getting enough sleep, controlling rest time and working in moderation, exercising… This seemingly small thing always has a more significant effect than we think, especially for pregnant women.

 Can pregnant women drink coffee – Frequently Asked Questions